-We might store Triple data in an obvious data structure: three variables.
-And we might implement this in C++ as a class with three data members-or an array member-and member functions implementing the various Triple operations.
+We might store a Triple in an obvious data structure: array of size three.
+And we might implement this in C++ as a class with an array member and member functions implementing Triple operations.
+When we implement a data structure, the idea of abstraction requires that we have a well defined interface.